Murder Assault UrbanPop Rape

 Heterskedasticity may also matters for variability estimates.
 This is not shown in the plot, but you can conduct a simple test

-Collinearity This is when one explanatory variable in a multiple linear regression model can be linearly predicted from the others with a substantial degree of accuracy.
+Collinearity.
+This is when one explanatory variable in a multiple linear regression model can be linearly predicted from the others with a substantial degree of accuracy.
 Coefficient estimates may change erratically in response to small changes in the model or the data.
-(In the extreme case where there are more variables than observations \(K>\geq N\), \(X'X\) has an infinite number of solutions and is not invertible.)
-To diagnose this, we can use the Variance Inflation Factor \[ VIF_{k}=\frac{1}{1-R^2_k}, \] where \(R^2_k\) is the \(R^2\) for the regression of \(X_k\) on the other covariates \(X_{-k}\) (a regression that does not involve the response variable Y)
+(In the extreme case where there are more variables than observations \(K>N\), the inverse of \(X'X\) has an infinite number of solutions.)
+To diagnose collinearity, we can use the Variance Inflation Factor \[ VIF_{k}=\frac{1}{1-R^2_k}, \] where \(R^2_k\) is the \(R^2\) for the regression of \(X_k\) on the other covariates \(X_{-k}\) (a regression that does not involve the response variable Y)

 8.7 More Literature